ypsitau/ypsitau.github.io/jrasm/index.md

         .db     m"C4"   ; a quarter note of C
         .db     m"C8"   ; an eighth note of C
         .db     m"R4"   ; a quarter rest
-        .db     m"C+4"  ; a quarter note of C sharp .db     m"C-4"  ; a quarter note of C flat
+        .db     m"D+4"  ; a quarter note of D sharp .db     m"D-4"  ; a quarter note of D flat
         .db     m"CDE;" ; all the MML sequences are joined until a semicolon
 ```